alex-spataru/frc-robot-programming/README.md

 - Write different command modes for your robot.
 If you don’t understand this, you will understand later, trust me :)
 - Understand the basics – and not so basics – of C++
 - Be confident with programming anything you dream of

+We sincerely hope that you enjoy reading this book and hopefully learn something from it.

+Team 3794 Programming team